Authentication

 Single Sign-On

-The user is authenticated by the configured OIDC identity provider, including automatic authentication if the user is already signed into the Identity Provider.
+The user is authenticated by the configured OIDC identity provider, including automatic authentication if the user is already signed in to the identity provider.

 Username and Password